dirtsimple/postmark/README.md

 #### postmark_excluded_types

 `apply_filters('postmark_excluded_types', array $post_types)` filters an array of post types that will *not* be importable by postmark.
-By default, the array contains `['revision', 'edd_payment', 'shop_order', 'shop_subscription']`, to exclude revisions and EDD/WooCommerce orders.
+By default, the array contains `['revision', 'edd_log', 'edd_payment', 'shop_order', 'shop_subscription']`, to exclude revisions and EDD/WooCommerce orders.
 If you are using any plugins with custom post types that can grow to thousands of posts, but do not need to be imported, adding the post types to this list will help keep postmark's startup fast, by reducing the number of GUIDs that need to be loaded from the database.

 ## Project Status/Roadmap